CUSOM is committed to selecting applicants who will be an asset to the profession of osteopathic medicine. The goals of the admissions process are to:

 4. Consider the applicant‘s interest in serving rural and underserved populations.

 5. Help confirm the applicant’s commitment to the Mission of CUSOM and the osteopathic profession.

 Individuals interested in applying to the CUSOM must complete an online application through the American Association of Colleges of Osteopathic Medicine Application Service (AACOMAS) and a CUSOM Supplemental Application.
 All applicants must complete the AACOMAS application in order to access the CUSOM Supplemental Application.

-CUSOM Supplemental Application
+CUSOM Secondary Application

-The first letter must be from either an osteopathic physician (D.O.) or an allopathic physician (M.D.).
+The first letter must be from either an osteopathic physician (DO) or an allopathic physician (MD).
 Although a letter from an osteopathic physician is not required, it is strongly recommended.
-The other letter must be from a premedical advisory committee or science faculty member familiar with the academic work of the applicant.
+All letters of recommendation must be typed on official letterhead and signed, no exceptions.